 (and don’t feel bad if you don’t know what it is – there are whole industries built on convincing you it’s tricky).

-Why Your Garden Plants Die – And How To Stop Killing them
+Why Your Outdoor Plants are Dying – And How To Stop Killing them

 The one thing?
 (I can’t pull off being as coy as old Curly so I’ll just tell you…)

 Yep, the hands down, #1 number one reason plants fail is because of water.

 Typically your plants aren’t getting enough, but sometimes it is because they get too much.